Yersinia: Pathogenesis

+Effector proteins

+All pathogenic Yersinia have effector proteins that are injected into host cells using a type-three secretion system (T3SS), including 6 Yop proteins.
+Pathogenic Y. enterocolitica has a different effector protein family composed of 8 Ysp proteins.
+These effector proteins disrupt the cytoskeleton, phagocytosis, and various immune responses.

 History

 Y. pestis, the first known species, was identified in 1894 by A.E.J.
 Yersin, a Swiss bacteriologist, and Kitasato Shibasaburō, a Japanese bacteriologist.
 It was formerly described as Pasteurella pestis (known trivially as the plague-bacillus) by Lehmann and Neumann in 1896.
 In 1944, van Loghem reclassified the species P. pestis and P. rondentium into a new genus, Yersinia.
 Following the introduction of the bacteriological code, it was accepted as valid in 1980.